Frequently asked questions

 What type of information is covered in the School Data Dashboard?

 Data are provided for Key Stages 1, 2 and 4.
 Measures include:

-- percentage of pupils reaching the expected level in key subjects (English, reading, writing, mathematics)
+- percentage of pupils reaching the expected level in key subjects (grammar, punctuation and spelling, reading, writing, mathematics)

 - percentage of pupils attaining GCSE grades A* to C in key subjects (English, mathematics, science)

 - percentage of pupils making expected progress in English and mathematics

 - closing the gap measures (these measures look at the attainment and expected progress of disadvantaged pupils compared with other pupils).